 Contact for Agency Assistance

 - Division of Services for the Deaf and Hard of Hearing

 - Division of Public Health/WIC

 - Division of Rehabilitation Services

-- Employment Security Commission
+- Division of Employment Security (DES)

 To access month-by-month statistics on NVRA registration by agency and county, click here.